skyspec28/HNG-stage-0/README.md

 # HNG Stage 0 API

-A simple FastAPI-based API that returns your email, current UTC datetime, and GitHub repository URL.
+A FastAPI-based API that returns your email, current UTC datetime, and GitHub repository URL.
 This is part of the HNG Internship Stage One task.

 ## API Documentation